Dr Claire Gregg

 Areas of Expertise/Sector

 In addition, Claire is a Director of the Global IP Alliance (GLIPA), which promotes IP education and awareness, diversity and inclusion, and IP ecosystem collaboration worldwide.
-She is also the founder of IP Encompass, a collaborative partnership between several IP organisation across Australia and New Zealand dedicated to promoting equity, diversity, inclusion and belonging in the Trans-Tasman IP community.
+She is also an active member of the International Federation of Intellectual Property Attorneys (FICPI), where she actively contributes to the Study and Work Committee on Biotechnology and Pharmaceuticals (CET5).

 Qualifications